-The work in the Wisdom and Culture Lab is oriented to a multitude of projects, but is guided by two key themes:
+The work in the Wisdom and Culture Lab is guided by two broad themes:

 - Demystifying wisdom: a “philosopher’s stone” in behavioral sciences.
-Is there a unique quality distinguishing human excellence beyond abstract intelligence and personality dimensions?
+Is there a unique quality distinguishing sound judgment beyond abstract intelligence and personality dimensions?
 Or is wisdom just a pipedream?
 To address this question, we aim to uncover misconceptions about wisdom and identify psychological processes that enable people to think, feel, and act wisely.

-- Modeling of cultural change: For at least 150 years, social scientists have developed lofty theories about the origins and evolution of culture and the role of culture for psychology.
-Most of these theories have not been adequately tested, relying on anecdotal and cross-sectional observations.
+- Modeling of cultural change: Social scientists have developed lofty theories about the origins and evolution of culture and the role of social and ecological processes for psychology.
+Most of these theories have relied on anecdotal and cross-sectional observations.
 We aim to shift the paradigm by studying and model change in cultural and psychological processes.